A Max-Min Entropy Framework for Reinforcement Learning: Motivation: Limitation of Maximum Entropy SAC in Pure Exploration

 \section{Motivation: Limitation of Maximum Entropy SAC in Pure Exploration}

-As seen in Sec. \ref{sec:background}, SAC efficiently solves the maximum entropy RL problem to maximize \eqref{eq:objsac} in an iterative manner based on judiciously-defined state and action value functions and the stepwise optimization cost \eqref{eq:sacpolup}.
+In this section, we will consider only the maximum entropy SAC in a pure exploration setup without the reward function (the reward function $r=0$ in MDPs).
+As seen in Sec. \ref{sec:background}, SAC efficiently solves the maximum entropy RL problem to maximize \eqref{eq:objsac} in an iterative manner based on judiciously-defined state and action value functions and the step-wise optimization cost \eqref{eq:sacpolup}.
 The well-defined value functions and the local cost function as such enable proof of soft policy improvement for finite MDPs in a similar way to the proof of the classical policy improvement theorem.
 Note that at each time step, SAC updates the policy to maximize the cost \eqref{eq:sacpolup}, composed of two terms: $\mathbb{E}_{a_t \sim \pi(\cdot|s_t)} [Q^{\pi_{old}}(s_t,a_t)]$ and $\alpha \mathbb{E}_{a_t \sim \pi(\cdot|s_t)}[-\log \pi (a_t|s_t)]= \alpha \Hc(\pi(a_t|s_t))$.
-As aforementioned, the soft $Q$-function contains the sum of current and all future rewards and the sum of only future policy entropy.
-From the entropy perspective, the first term $\mathbb{E}_{a_t \sim \pi(\cdot|s_t)} [Q^{\pi_{old}}(s_t,a_t)]$ is the current estimate of the sum of future entropy when action $a_t$ is taken from policy $\pi$ at state $s_t$, whereas the second term $\alpha \Hc(\pi(a_t|s_t))$ is the entropy of the policy $\pi$ itself.
+As aforementioned, the soft $Q$-function contains the sum of current and future rewards and the sum of only future policy entropy.
+Since we consider only the entropy terms without rewards here, the first term $\mathbb{E}_{a_t \sim \pi(\cdot|s_t)} [Q^{\pi_{old}}(s_t,a_t)]$ is the current estimate of the sum of future entropy when action $a_t$ is taken from policy $\pi$ at state $s_t$, whereas the second term $\alpha \Hc(\pi(a_t|s_t))$ is the entropy of the policy $\pi$ itself.
 Hence, at each time step, SAC tries to update the policy $\pi$ to yield the maximum sum of the estimated future entropy and the policy entropy itself.
 Here, the term $\mathbb{E}_{a_t \sim \pi(\cdot|s_t)} [Q^{\pi_{old}}(s_t,a_t)]$ plays the role of guiding the policy towards the direction of high future entropy.